Erasmus + KA2

 A European comparison enriched our understanding of the role that higher level institutional governance play in promoting healthy child development: each country can differ substantially in their institutional histories in the ways in which they provide support to families and children.

 For these reasons the “school to school” exchange was an opportunity to share different pedagogic and governance models, deepening the knowledge about each other’s practices and learning from them, and identify practices to be transferred or tested in the home context according to each partner characteristics.

 16/17 November 2016

 LOCAL TESTING OF THE PRACTICES

 From November 2017 to April 2018, in each country

 From January to April 2018, in each country

-At the end of the project the innovative Pre school organizational models will be identified and best Practices will be tested and implemented with teachers and families, this will in turn increase the competences in Pre school teachers.
-Therefore, what´s up in education is expected to produce ECEC services more in line to family and community needs
+At the end of the project the innovative Pre school organizational models were identified and best Practices were tested and implemented with teachers and families, this in turn increased the competences in Pre school teachers.